AryanVBW/Hintify-app/SETUP_SUMMARY.md

 4. **Cross-Platform**: Works consistently across different operating systems
 5. **Easy Maintenance**: Users can easily reconfigure or troubleshoot

-The app now provides a complete, professional setup experience that ensures all dependencies are properly installed and configured before users start using SnapAssist AI for their studies!
+The app now provides a complete, professional setup experience that ensures all dependencies are properly installed and configured before users start using Hintify for their studies!